 What happens if I can't pay off my entire credit card bill?

-Here's the most important part of using credit right: don't spend more than you can pay off at the end of the month!
-This seems like a no-brainer, but this happens to everyone.
-All.
-The.
-Time.
+Here's the most important part of using credit right: Don't spend more than you can pay off at the end of the month.